-- Economic Justice - Learn how we are establishing and strengthening our economic empowerment work and that of programs in NC.
+- Economic Advocacy and Justice Program - Learn how we are establishing and strengthening our economic empowerment work and that of programs in NC.

 - Silent Witness Program - Find ideas and resources to help you educate your community with silent witness events.

 - Speakers Bureau - Sharing their stories can help survivors heal while also providing an opportunity for community awareness.

 In 2016 NCCADV experienced an increase in requests for our services.
 We met the need with substantial growth in the number of trainings and programs as well as a deeper level of technical assistance.
 Please contact us if you have questions or needs that aren't addressed on one of the services pages.